laro/Cilia/README.md

             - `String[] stringArray = ["a", "b", "c"]`
               `for str in stringArray { ... }`
                 - `str` is `const StringView`
-    - Not every view type (because the views typically do not guarantee contiguous memory access as they often do support stride):
+    - This is not possible with every view type, as some views do not guarantee contiguous memory access (typically when they do support stride):
         - ~~`Matrix` - `MatrixView`~~
         - ~~`Image` - `ImageView`~~
         - ~~`MDArray` - `MDArrayView` (AKA MDSpan?)~~